Click Here for CTC 50 and 100 Miler Hiking Award

 Maps & Trail Information

 Still a work-in-progress, the Cumberland Trail is a remote, north south, footpath that passes through 11 Tennessee counties and two time zones on the eastern escarpment of the Cumberland Plateau.
 Once completed, the trail corridor will be contained on public lands.
-As of the end of 2015, 190 miles are open for hiking and other outdoor activities.
-These miles are divided into 14 different segments.
-Between these segments, land acquisition for the proposed trail corridor is an on-going process, so gaps in the proposed trail route do exist.
+As of the end of 2016, 210 miles are open for hiking and other outdoor activities.
+The trail is divided into 12 different segments.
+Between these segments, land acquisition for the proposed trail corridor is an on-going process, so gaps in the trail route do exist.

 The Cumberland Trails Conference, along with Tennessee’s Department of Environment and Conservation, other government agencies, and private organizations are all diligently working to acquire the needed land and close the gaps.
 The open sections are all uniquely different and allow hikers access to remote areas preserved for their natural or scenic beauty that cannot be otherwise accessed.